The Health Benefits of Meditation

 - Choose a place.
 Meditate anytime and anywhere that works for you.
-You may have a favorite meditation space in your home, with or without your favorite background music.
-Some prefer quietness without background music; others find that music mellows the mind to help them center.
-(Centering means tapping into the calm center of your mind, freeing you to focus on peaceful thoughts while blocking out disturbing ones.)
+You may have a favorite meditation space in your home, with or without background music.
+Some prefer the quiet, while others find that music mellows the mind and helps them center.
+(Centering means tapping into the calm center of your mind, freeing you to focus on peaceful thoughts, while blocking out disturbing ones.)
 You can meditate anywhere, including in a busy office building and even the bathroom!

-- Closer your eyes.
+- Close your eyes.
 Your goal is to get in touch with what’s inside your mind, not what’s outside.